On a Hardy-Morrey inequality: Introduction and main results

 \subsection{Acknowledgements}

-R.~H.\ was supported by an American Mathematical Society Claytor--Gilmer Fellowship.
+R.~H.\ was supported by an American Mathematical Society Claytor--Gilmer Fellowship and NSF grant DMS-2350454.
 E.~L.\ has been supported by the Swedish Research Council, grants no.~2023-03471, 2017-03736 and 2016-03639.
-S.~L.\ was supported by Knut and Alice Wallenberg Foundation, grants KAW~2021.0193 and KAW~2017.0295.
+S.~L.\ was supported by the Swedish Research Council grant no.~2023-03985 as well as the Knut and Alice Wallenberg Foundation grants KAW~2021.0193 and KAW~2017.0295.

 Part of this material is based upon work supported by the Swedish Research Council under grant no.~2016-06596 while all three authors were participating in the research program ``Geometric Aspects of Nonlinear Partial Differential Equations'', at Institut Mittag-Leffler in Djursholm, Sweden, during the fall of 2022.